 The 2015 summer meal plan includes 15 meals per week (Monday through Friday) for the four weeks plus $30 in Lyons Bucks for a total cost of $528.
 Breakfast will be served in the newly renovated Hood Café and, depending upon the number of students participating,lunch and dinner will be in the Loft or the Café.
 Students can sign up for a summer meal plan through the

 Currently there are no meal options after the end of the Summer Session.
-Your Summer Housing fee covers the cost of your room and does not include any meal plan component.
 All summer buildings have shared kitchens for student use.

 Summer Housing Agreement